Eluinhost/Captains/README.md

 `-t=teamsize` - optional, max team size to created.
 If ommitted attempts to make the largest teams available.

-`-r` - optional, if set will remove random players from the pick list to make the pick list the correct size. e.g. If there are 5 captains and a team size of 5 with 26 people online 1 player will be remove at random from the list.
+`-f` - optional, if set will add all online players to the pick list.
+Any left over at the end of draft will not be in a team. e.g. If there are 5 captains and a team size of 5 with 26 people online 1 player will be left at the end of draft.
-If ommitted the command will fail and tell you that there are too many players online.
+If ommitted a random players will be removed from the list until the correct amount are in it.

 `player1 player2 player3 player4 player5` - List of captains names who will run the draft